United Nations Special Fund: Agreement with government

 This is a cooperation between the United Nations Special Fund and the Malta government.
-It explained what can the special fund provide and how the special fund could connect to the Malta government.
-This agreement shows the use of the United Nations Special Fund for a country, which can develop Malta's social progress and technology, increasing economic growth, help people in Malta improve their life standards.
+It explained what the special fund provides and how the special fund could connect to the Malta government.
+This agreement shows the use of the United Nations Special Fund for a country, which can develop Malta's social progress and technology, increase economic growth, and help people in Malta improve their living standards.
 Also, the precondition of the agreement is the government and special fund needs to have a friendly cooperation spirit.
 This agreement is an example to understand what area the United Nations Special Fund could help a government or country to develop.

-Around 1971, the Singapore government submitted a proposal into the United Nations Special Fund.
-The main purpose of the proposal was to apply for Special Fund to develop the countries urban.
-The proposal included Singapore's topographic information, the rough draft about the urban they want to develop.
-The agreement included the rough draft, the contract form the international agencies and the Singapore government.
-Also, the agreement motioned that this progress is based on friendly cooperation spirit, how long this project could be done and clear duty allocation.
+Around 1971, the Singapore government submitted a proposal to the United Nations Special Fund.
+The main purpose of the proposal was to apply for a Special Fund to develop the country's urban.
+The proposal included Singapore's topographic information and the rough draft of the urban they want to develop.
+The agreement included the rough draft and the contract from the international agencies and the Singapore government.
+Also, the agreement motioned that this progress be based on a friendly cooperation spirit, how long this project could be done and clear duty allocation.